HydroModPy/HydroModPy/docs/source/getting_started/choose-your-first-workflow.rst

 1. Start with :doc:`data-overview-walkthrough`.
 2. Continue with :doc:`simulation-walkthrough`.
-3. Use :doc:`reading-results-pages` once you begin comparing methods or reading validation metrics.
+3. Use :doc:`../user_guide/concepts/reading-results-pages` once you begin comparing methods or reading validation metrics.

 Why not start with validation?